Choosing the Best Lubricant For Women

 Lubricants must undergo condom compatibility testing to obtain 510k certification, so you can use products with this cert, like Gennev Intimate Moisture, with confidence.
 The general rule is to stay away from oil-based lubricants like petroleum jelly, which can degrade condoms.

-Natural lubricants for dryness, menopausal or not, are an appealing choice, but be cautious also of “natural” oils like olive oil, avocado, or coconut oil, as those can degrade a condom to the point of tearing during intercourse.
+Natural lubricants for female dryness, menopausal or not, are an appealing choice, but be cautious also of “natural” oils like olive oil, avocado, or coconut oil, as those can degrade a condom to the point of tearing during intercourse.

 Question Five: What's the best personal lubricants for female with toys?